 Decided you need to squat heavy to get strong?
 EXCELLENT.
 You are one of a growing number of women who have realized that heavy squats can transform your body (and mind!).
 Check out the video above to see how size doesn’t matter when it comes to heavy squats.

 Now follow these tips to make your life easier and get the most out of those lifts.

 1. Don’t Use the Smith Machine.
 Maybe it’s just the YMCA I’ve been working out at lately, but literally every single time I have seen a woman squat heavy besides myself, she’s been on the smith machine.
 It’s astounding.
 I mean, I get it–it feels safer.
 But in reality, it’s not.
 I mean, sure you aren’t going to drop the weight.
 But you won’t drop it far in the power rack either.
 The smith machine forces you along an unnatural path.
 It also keeps you from using all those little stabilizing muscles when you have to steady a free barbell.

 2. Film Your Squat.
 Bad form will cause your squat to stall early and could end up hurting your back.
 And no matter how many form videos you watch, you’ll never know how your form really is until you watch yourself.
 So film yourself so you can critique.
 Don’t be bashful in the gym.
 Let someone hold your phone and get different angles.
 I promise it will help your form.
-And you can also marvel at the butt you’re building along the way.

 3. Keep Your Core Tight.
 Keeping your core tight will not only give you more power in the squat, but it will also keep your back safer.
 However, if you fail to keep things tight, you’ll be loosey goosey and run a high risk of hurting yourself.